 - 3.4.1.
-If the academy receives more applications than there are available places then children with the academy named on an education, health care plan (EHC) or equivalent will be automatically admitted to the academy.
-If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.4.2 Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
-A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - 3.4.3 Children who have siblings at the academy at the time that they will start on role.

-- 3.4.4 Children of an existing member of staff of the academy at the time of application. where the member of staff has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.4.5 Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy on Beaconsfield Drive
+Where the academy receives more applications than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below. - 3.4.1.1.
+Looked after children and Previously Looked After Children. including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 3.4.1.2.
+Children who have siblings at the academy at the time that they will start on role. - 3.4.1.3.
+Children of an existing member of staff of the academy at the time of application. where the member of staff has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.4.1.4.
+Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy on Beaconsfield Drive - 3.4.2.
+If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy.
+Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
+This process will be independently verified by someone independent of the academy and OAT.

-Tie-breaker Criteria:-

-These criteria are also used as a tie-breaker.
-Whenever two applicants have the same priority based on criteria 1, 2, 3, 4 & 5 then the child who lives closest to the academy (As defined in 2.4) will be given the higher priority.
-In the event that two students live an equal distance from the academy, a random ballot supervised by independent person will be held.
+&lt;sup>2 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.